“Education is not the filling of a pail, but the lighting of a fire”

 Giving a child who has a summer or fall birthday an extra growth year can be a lifelong gift that may put her at the head of the class instead of scrambling to keep up intellectually or socially.

 School choice can be hard to explain, especially if your child is in Kindergarten for two years, but developmental maturity has no correlation with I.Q.
 Once parents understand the full benefits of selecting a school with an earlier than main-stream birthday cut-off, it makes standing against the cultural pressure of “too much too soon” much easier.
 What really matters is that the children who begin school later, adapt well and experience tremendous positive benefits.

 Do you have additional questions or concerns about The Waldorf School of Philadelphia age requirements?

 Please leave a comment below, email firstname.lastname@example.org or call us with your questions.

-This article was written by Rocky Lewis, a professional writer who has written about Waldorf Education for over three years.
+This article was written by Rocky Lewis, a professional writer who has researched and written many articles about Waldorf Education.
 Read more at RockyLewis.com